 SRL also differs from BSSA in offering a variety of columns, including: Opinion, Electronic Seismologist, Historical Seismologist, EduQuakes, Data Mine, Emerging Topics (solicitation by Editor-in-Chief), Communicating Science and In Memoriam.
 Brief descriptions of the content for each can be found on the SRL submissions page.

 The Seismic Record (TSR)

 The Seismic Record is an open-access, online only journal, publishing high-quality short form papers in seismology and earthquake science.
 The journal strives to advance seismology through prompt publication of high-impact articles of significance in the field.
 TSR provides an outlet to cover recent events and current topics of strong significance, warranting rapid peer review and publication.
 TSR ensures rigorous peer-review with a time from submission to publication of approximately two months.

 The Seismic Record covers the entire spectrum of seismological science, publishing papers on a myriad of basic, applied and theoretical science problems related to earthquake hazards, earthquake engineering and public policy issues requiring rapid dissemination.
 The journal publishes research focused on all scales of seismological advances from planetary/global to local/geotechnical scales, solving problems related to structure and dynamics of the Earth, earthquake source physics, theoretical and cross-disciplinary topics.
-Instructions for authors will be available Summer 2020.

 The journal considers papers meeting these requirements: